wp-plugins/wp-attention-boxes/readme.txt

 == Changelog ==
-= 0.6.5 =
+= 0.6.6 =
+  Fixed a css style that was creating a blue background on a table cell in Wordpress's settings pages = 0.6.5 =
   Finally made the modifications that should have been done from the start, to enable internationalization of the User Directions on Admin Settings page